James Franklin (philosopher)

-James Franklin (born 1953 in Sydney) is an Australian philosopher, mathematician and historian of ideas.
+James Franklin (born 1953) is an Australian philosopher, mathematician and historian of ideas.

 Life and career

-Franklin was educated at St. Joseph's College, Hunters Hill, New South Wales.
+Franklin was born in Sydney.
+He was educated at St. Joseph's College, Hunters Hill, New South Wales.
 His undergraduate work was at the University of Sydney (1971–74), where he attended St John's College and he was influenced by philosophers David Stove and David Armstrong.
 He completed his PhD in 1981 at the University of Warwick, on algebraic groups.
-Since 1981 he has taught in the School of Mathematics and Statistics at the University of New South Wales.
+He taught in the School of Mathematics and Statistics at the University of New South Wales from 1982 until his retirement in 2019.

 His research areas include the philosophy of mathematics and the 'formal sciences', the history of probability, Australian Catholic history, the parallel between ethics and mathematics, restraint, the quantification of rights in applied ethics, and the analysis of extreme risk.
 Franklin is the literary executor of David Stove.

 He is a Fellow of the Royal Society of New South Wales.